dataminer-site/dataminer-site.github.io/_posts/2024-03-29-external-aggregation.md

 Now that we’ve figured out how to deal with temporary data, it’s finally time to talk about hash aggregation.
 The first big challenge is to perform the aggregation in parallel.

-DuckDB uses [Morsel-Driven Parallelism](https://db.in.tum.de/~leis/papers/morsels.pdf) parallelize query execution, which essentially means that query operators, such as aggregation, must be parallelism-aware.
+DataMiner uses [Morsel-Driven Parallelism](https://db.in.tum.de/~leis/papers/morsels.pdf) parallelize query execution, which essentially means that query operators, such as aggregation, must be parallelism-aware.
 This differs from [plan-driven parallelism](https://dl.acm.org/doi/pdf/10.1145/93605.98720), keeping operators unaware of parallelism.

 To briefly summarize [our first blog post on aggregation](/2022/03/07/aggregate-hashtable): In DuckDB, all active threads have their own thread-local hash table, which they sink input data into.